 Maps Or Diagrams

 Generally pertains to physical plant such as track location and geometry, property boundaries, structure locations, and so forth.
-Examples: Track maps and diagrams, Right-of-Way maps, Station maps, Surveys, Track Charts, Condensed Profiles, Plat Maps, Yard Plans.
+Examples: Track maps and diagrams, Right-of-Way maps, Station maps, Surveys, Track Charts, Track Profiles, Condensed Profiles, Plat Maps, Yard Plans.

 A mass printed item produced by a railroad company that pertains to train schedules or operations.
 There are two major subcategories: Public Timetables (PTT) and Employee Timetables (ETT).
 Public Timetables contain primarily passenger train schedules for the use of the traveling public and employees.
 Employee timetables are for the use of employees only and are an official governing instrument for specific physical sections of a railroad.
 Other examples that fall under this category are freight schedules and condensed commuter schedules.